IntelligentSystemsLabUTV/ros2_usb_camera/README.md

 ## Usage

 The code compiles to both a standalone application executable and a ROS 2 component, and both can be run easily.
 There is also a launch file for the standalone application.

+Once the node is started, the video capture device will be disabled by default.
+To toggle it, send a request on the `~/enable_camera` service specifying either `True` or `False` in the `data` field.

 You can use `RViz` to display the frames being streamed: